 A city is a reflection of its residents.
 Several communities operating like cogs in a antique machine, each with a specific function, to all work together.
 As the landscape of Phoenix, as well as the whole country, shifts so must how we manage our beautiful city.

 I’m a community leader and philanthropist, recently recognized by the City of Phoenix Human Relations Commission and presented with the 2020 Living The Dream Award for my service to the community.
 I’m also a CEO of several successful non-profit corporations.
-In my professional life I’m an accomplished Electrical Engineer.
-Earning my Bachelor of Science degree from DePaul University in Illinois, with an advanced degree in the same concentration from Arizona State University.
+In my professional life I’m an accomplished Electrical Engineer with my Bachelor of Science degree as well as an advanced degree in the same concentration.
 Finally I serve as Most Worshipful Grandmaster for the Prince Hall Masonic body of Arizona, it’s jurisdiction and foundations, by which our creed is faith, hope and charity.
 I’m not a politician but a humanitarian using the political arena to make a difference in our city.
 A difference based on a grass roots approach to affect all the residents of Phoenix.
 My platform is based upon the following:

 Diversity– Access to resources of the city is a right of all Phoenix residents and the opportunity to access these resources should equally exist.
 Making it possible to utilize resources will assist in leveling the opportunities of the growth of our city.

 Safety of the City– People deserve to feel safe in their homes and communities.
 It’s the City’s job to create this environment through transparency and accountability.

 Appropriate Fund Disbursement – Government appropriated funds should be spent where they were intended.
 Especially funds disbursed for our residents in desperate need, such as our homeless for example.